mark-kubacki/ossdl-overlay/README.rst

 Packages
 --------
 Some packages are masked in Gentoo's main tree.
-If you want to unmask only the tested ones of this overlay you can do so by adding to your ``/etc/portage/package.unmask``::
+If you want to unmask only the ones of this overlay you can do so by adding to your ``/etc/portage/package.unmask``::

     dev-db/mariadb::OSSDL